by GDL 629 19136

 Desire’s alabaster countenance became uncharacteristically ugly as Sandy suddenly broke free of her influence.
 She — or was it he? — took that as a cue and slid over to the doorway, not wishing to participate in the melee.

-If only I had my guns, thought Sandy, just narrowly dodging a tendril aimed at his feet.
+If only I had my guns, thought Sandy, narrowly dodging a tendril aimed at his feet.

 He spotted Loki creeping behind Wesley, who was busy electrocuting one of the vines that threatened him.
 Without hesitation, Sandy jumped over the table, using it as a springboard to land feet first into Loki’s back.

 Ramulus, busy orchestrating the legion of writhing serpent-like plants, caught Sandy heading for the wirepoon gun.
-“Stay away from that, you little–” shouted Ramulus, mentally ordering some of the tendrils toward Sandy.
+“Stay away from that, you little–!” shouted Ramulus, mentally ordering some of the tendrils toward Sandy.

 Wesley, though busy fighting for his life, shouted, “Sandy!
 Press the middle button!”